open-learning-exchange/open-learning-exchange.github.io/pages/faq.md

 *Q: How long do I have to complete these steps?*
 There is no official deadline, work on your own time.
 However, please note that most people who continued into the internship program completed the steps within 7-8 days.
 ## Technical Issues and Questions
+*Q: What is the purpose of nations and communities, and how do they work together?*
+We use the nation/community infrastructure because we often deploy our software in places without internet.
+Nations are the service sitting in the cloud (which are connected to the internet).
+Communities, which run locally on Raspberry Pi’s and/or laptops, are run on an *intranet* but are most of the time not connected to the *internet*.
+Because nations are connected to the internet, they allow a connection process between us (with internet) and users on communities (without internet).
+To sync with a nation, however, a community needs to be connected to the internet so that information can be sent in both directions.

+*Q: How can I enable the Virtualization in order to turn vagrant on?*
+First of all, you have to access the BIOS.
+To do that, you need to reboot your computer and press the appropriate key while it’s booting.
+It is usually the "F2" or "Delete" key.
+Once you have entered the BIOS setup menu, you have to search for an option called "Intel VT-x", "Intel Virtualization Technology" or something similar.
+Enable this option, save and reset.
+Now the "vagrant up" command should be working fine.

+*Q: Why is the "Submit" button not showing up when I try to submit my survey?*
+Please make sure you’re using Firefox, as our BeLL software is only guaranteed to work in Firefox.
+To get the “Submit” button to show up, try logging out of the BeLL and logging back in, then go back to the survey.
+If that doesn’t work, log out of the BeLL, shut down the vagrant machine (`vagrant halt` in the directory where the Vagrantfile is located), `vagrant up` again, log in, and check the survey again.
+If you’ve tried these steps and it still doesn’t work, let us know in the [Gitter chat](http://gitter.im/open-learning-exchange/chat).

+*Q: Why does Firefox say “Unable to connect” when I try to load my community?*
+Because a community is run locally on your machine, you need to `vagrant up` in the directory where the Vagrantfile is located.
+You can then see if your community is running by going to `127.0.0.1:5985` in Firefox.
+Go to `127.0.0.1:5985/_utils` to see the CouchDB behind the BeLL, and `127.0.0.1:5985/apps/_design/bell/MyApp/index.html` to navigate the actual BeLL user interface.

 *Q: When I first run BeLL with the `vagrant up` command the download fails, why?*
 You should first check if [Hashicorp's atlas](https://atlas.hashicorp.com/boxes/search) is up and running by looking at the left sidebar :